MartinKratochvilProgramy/go-kv-store/article.md

 		return nil
 	}

+	storage.mu.Lock()
 	_, ok := (*storage.store)[key]
+	storage.mu.Unlock()
 	if ok {
 		// if key exists, remove it and append to the end
-		// this is to update the timestamp storage.Delete(key)
+		// this is to update it's timestamp storage.Delete(key)
 	}